Section Image

 Private and vocational options expand local education choices

 Punxsutawney Area Elementary serves kindergarten through sixth grade and earns a C-plus rating from Niche.
 Students can continue to Punxsutawney Area High, which gets a C grade, for seventh through 12th grade.
 The high school’s sports teams are called the Punxsy Chucks, as woodchuck is another name for a groundhog.
-Jefferson County-DuBois Area Vocational-School, also known as Jeff Tech, has a C rating and has programs like automotive technology and digital media arts.
+Jefferson County-DuBois Area Vocational-Technical School, also known as Jeff Tech, has a C rating and has programs like automotive technology and digital media arts.
 Punxsutawney Christian School is a B-plus-rated private option for preschool through 12th grade.
 Indiana University of Pennsylvania has a campus in Punxsutawney that houses the culinary arts and baking and pastry arts programs.
 The school has a B-minus rating.

 The weather museum and local businesses reflect the town's identity

 Runk says that many of the shops and restaurants in Punxsutawney are locally owned.
 Downtown has boutiques, gift shops and souvenir stores.
 Neko's Restaurant & Lounge has an expansive menu and daily specials.
-Sandfly Brewing Company is the area’s first craft beer brewing company.
+Sandfly Brewing Company is the area’s first craft brewery.
 “On the weekends, they have food trucks and live entertainment to enjoy,” Runk says.
 Hometown Market and Aldi are two grocery stores in town.
 Punxsy Plaza has Marshalls and Tractor Supply.
 Punxsutawney Weather Discovery Center educates people of all ages on the science behind weather.
 The town identifies as the weather capital of the world.

 Public transit includes a local bus route with key stops

 There is some walkability around downtown.
 Area Transportation Authority has multiple bus stops in Punxsutawney on the Punxsy Shadow route, including a stop at Punxsutawney Area Hospital.
 U.S. 119 and State Route 36 intersect in town, and Pittsburgh is around an 80-mile drive.
 Pittsburgh International Airport is closer to 100 miles away.
 Punxsutawney Area Hospital is a few miles from the center of town.
+The area has a major flood risk, including residential properties.

 Joyelle Ronan